osrg/ryu-certification/switch/config/ofsoftswitch13.md

 # Version information
 <pre>
 $ git log -1 --pretty=fuller
-commit 41cb72dbbd40dd5418177bea22fea3d2f8802e09
+commit a30149a0a4d4c3de9318aa9fad27665351ff625f
 Author:     Eder Leão Fernandes &lt;ederleaofernandes@gmail.com&gt;
-AuthorDate: Tue May 19 21:02:02 2015 -0300
+AuthorDate: Thu May 21 13:43:01 2015 -0300
 Commit:     Eder Leão Fernandes &lt;ederleaofernandes@gmail.com&gt;
-CommitDate: Tue May 19 21:12:58 2015 -0300
+CommitDate: Thu May 21 13:43:01 2015 -0300

-    Fix segmentation fault when handling packets larger than MTU.

-    This commit fixes the switch segmenation fault when packets larger than the interface MTU are received.

-    The problem is caused mainly due to TCP segmentation offload, which enables the TCP stack to send an entire chunk of data to be break up by the network interface.

-    While the switch does not break anymore, it still does not handle TSO, so larger packets might be dropped when sent to the switch causing loss of performance.
-For this reason is still recommended to disable TSO support on the interface.
+    Minor refactor to meter token bucket.

+    This commit modified the token bucket capacity unity.
+    Previously the code considered tokens in Kbps.
+For this reason the packet size, which is presented in bytes, value was also converted.
+This packet size convertion was wrong, because small packets sizes were truncated to 0 in Kbps preventing token remotion.

+    The code now changes the bucket capacity and packet conversion to bits.
+    It avoids divisions and eliminates errors of truncation.
 </pre>

 # Modified test scenario for switch restrictions